silasnevstad/GPT-Extension-VSCode/README.md

 2. Press `Cmd + Shift + P` (macOS) or `Ctrl + Shift + P` (Windows/Linux).
 3. Search for **"GPT: Set API Key"** and paste your key.

 > API keys are stored in VS Code SecretStorage (stored securely).
-Legacy keys previously stored in globalState are migrated automatically.
+Legacy keys previously stored in globalState are migrated automatically when VS Code Secret Storage is available.

 ---